rl-institut/open_plan/docs/getting_started/mathematics_simply_explained.rst

 Finally, we also want to make sure that our energy system is sustainable, and therefore, we define a maximum amount of CO2 that we want to emit, which is represented by the green line.
-After having reduced the solution space again, we now turn to solving the optimization problem
+After having reduced the solution space again, we now turn to solving the optimization problem.

 .. image:: ../images/slide_6.png
  :width: 1000